 Level 2 Child Route

-There are two levels 2 child route for level 1 parent route 10.0.0.0 and three levels 2 child route for level 1 parent route 172.16.0.0.
+There are two level 2 child routes for the level 1 parent route 10.0.0.0 and three level 2 child routes for the level 1 parent route 172.16.0.0.
 The source of a level 2 route can be a directly connected network, a static route, or a dynamically learned route.
 Level 2 child routes are also ultimate routes.

 Route Lookup Process